Supporting Patients with Defective Dental Bridges

 The Reconstructive Dentistry Team

 Georgia Prosthodontics is focused on Implant, Cosmetic, and Reconstructive Dentistry.
 Drs.
-Carlos Castro, Dr. Nicholas Miller, and Dr. Brian Brodine have the training and private practice experience that makes treatments of complex cases more successful, including patients:
+Carlos Castro and, Dr. Nicholas Miller have the training and private practice experience that makes treatments of complex cases more successful, including patients:

 • With severely worn/damaged teeth, missing all teeth, or with ill-fitting dentures can receive a full arch of natural-looking teeth to restore function & esthetics.